Last Updated: 2025-12-08 Mon 10:44

 Use of Barriers

 Later parts of the computation may require all threads to complete earlier parts.
-For example, without having the average for a column computed, it is difficult to compute the standard deviation.
+For example, without having the maximum element across the entire MATATA answer matrix, the answer matrix cannot be normalized correctly.
 If multiple threads are cooperating to compute a shared result, all threads must finish their task before any should move ahead.
 In these cases, a Barrier is useful.
-Below is a basic code synopsis:

 // global variable, may also be a local variable in a struct